karannewatia/Mycelium/zkp/README.md

 - nightly (can be installed using `rustup -v install  nightly`)

 Run the following programs using the command:
-- ./run.sh [prog_name]
+- `./run.sh [prog_name]`
-where [prog_name] can be one of 2 programs:
+where [prog_name] can be one of 2 programs (`enc` or `mult`):
- - enc
- - mult

-This will measure the costs of the two different ZK proofs required for the protocol (one for local encryption, the other for multiplication before upload).
+This will measure the costs of the two different ZK proofs required for the protocol (one for local encryption, the other for multiplication before the final upload).
+The times for proof generation and verification are printed out.
+The size of the proof is the size of the generated `proof.json` file.
+The costs we got when benchmarking on our machine are in `zkp_costs.txt`.

-Compilation takes quite a bit of time (~10 hours), so these programs have all already been pre-compiled If for any reason they aren't compiled (or to test the programs in full), before running ./run.sh, run:
+Compilation takes quite a bit of time (~10 hours), so these programs have all already been pre-compiled.
+If for any reason they aren't compiled (or to test the programs in full), before running ./run.sh, run:
-# ./compile.sh [prog_name]
+`./compile.sh [prog_name]`